top of page

 What qualifications do I need to enrol as a student at MATTS?

-There are no formal requirements for enrolment into our course.
+There are no formal requirements for enrolment onto our course.
 However, applicants should have a good level of general education (however obtained, including from "life experience"), a reasonable level of maturity, and possess the interpersonal skills necessary to become an effective teacher of the Alexander Technique.
-There is more information under the heading “Admission Criteria” on this page.
+There is more information under the heading “Admission Criteria” on the teacher training page.

 Does MATTS welcome international students?